elsa-workflows/elsa-website/docs/quickstarts/quickstarts-aspnetcore-server-dashboard-and-api-endpoints.md

 }
 ```

 Notice that we're accessing a configuration section called `"Elsa"`.
-We then use this section to retrieve sub-sections called `"Server"` and `"Smtp"`".
+We then use this section to retrieve sub-sections called `"Server"`.
 Let's update `appsettings.json` with these sections next:

 ## Appsettings.json